KanopusDev/NodesNatter/README.md

 ## License

-This project is licensed under the Canopus Development License.
+This project is licensed under the Kanopus Development License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact